NTNU-IMT/stormbird/book/src/tutorials.md

 # Tutorials

-This section goes through the tutorials made for the library.
+This section gives an overview of the tutorials made for the library.
 At the moment, only the lifting line functionality is covered for a limited set of use cases.
 However, the plan is to extent this section in the future to cover more use cases and also the actuator line functionality.

 This text is only meant as an introduction and a high-level overview.
 To get the full picture, it is necessary to also look at the detailed code and input files for each tutorial.
 These files should be distributed along with this book.
 At the time of writing this (April 2024), the code repository is not yet open.
 However, this book, along with code documentation and tutorial files is distributed using a Teams-site for project partner in KSP WIND.
-On that site, there should be a folder named `tutorials` with sub-folders corresponding to each tutorial mentioned later in this chapter.
+On that site, there should be a folder named `examples` with sub-folders for each example

-## General structure of the tutorials
+## FMU vs Python
 The current tutorials focuses on how to run simulations using the `Python` interface to Stormbird.
 However, running `FMU`simulations are very similar in nature, and the setup is more or less identical.
 The main difference is connected to how `FMU`s work relative to `Python` code.

-Each tutorial is separated into **three core parts**: 1) how to generate the setup for Stormbird, 2) how to execute a setup using `Python`and 3) examples on how to post-process and plot the results.

-Each tutorial should also have its own `README` document, explaining how to execute the code.

 ### Setup and post-processing
 As mention in **[link to section about io to come]**, Stormbird generally uses `JSON` strings to both serialize output and deserialize input.
 These `JSON` strings are the same no matter which version of Stormbird is used.